The Importance of A Well Maintained Foundation

 Mold- A problem with your foundation leaves your South Jersey home vulnerable to unwanted water intrusion.
 Where there is water, there will be mold.
 The first sign of potential water intrusion in your basement or crawl space is usually water staining or efflorescence.
 Efflorescence is the white, powdery substance that develops on the foundation wall surface.
 It is the result of water or vapor seepage which forces soluble salts and minerals to the surface.
 Efflorescence is not mold, but it is a sign of water or moisture seepage which can cause mold.
 If you suspect mold or have damp conditions and a musty odors in your basement or crawlspace, consider calling a certified mold professional to conduct a NJ mold inspection.

 Increased Humidity- The presence of water from foundation problems, even a small amount, drives up indoor humidity.
 Humidity leads to various other problems.

 - Create an uncomfortable atmosphere within the home

 - Force you HVAC system to work harder and longer, which will drive up your bills

 - Humidity is an adequate moisture for mold development

 Worsening Damage- Not only will foundation problems no go away, they will only get worse with time.
 Any unaddressed damage to your foundation walls will invited unwelcome water intrusion into your home.
 If unaddressed foundation problems have led to major water intrusion or flooding in your home, you will need to hire a professional NJ water damage restoration company to have your basement or crawl space properly dried out to prevent further damage.

 Foundation problems are often the unfortunate side effect of natural events.
-It is important you take the time to regularly monitor your property for conditions that can contribute to future problems.
+It is important you take the time to pay attention to signs of foundation damage and regularly monitor your property for conditions that can contribute to future problems.
 Preventative action will go a long way to avoid costly water damage repairs down the line.